 No. 21 Spot all the quirky statues in Old Town, Bratislava (Bratislava, Slovakia)

-Old Town in Bratislava is well-known for its superb array of quirky statues, including Čumil (‘The Watcher’), a watchful bronze communist era worker peering out from a manhole (and up women’s skirts according to certain saucy factions!).
-Rumour has it that if you make a wish while touching his head it will come true, provided you keep the wish a secret forever. Čumil is one of a variety of bronze monuments that were added in an attempt to inject some humor and life to the communist-era architecture; others include a photographer, Hans Christian Andersen and Napoleon!
+Old Town in Bratislava is well-known for its superb array of quirky statues, including Čumil (‘The Watcher’), a watchful bronze communist-era worker peering out from a manhole (and up women’s skirts according to certain saucy factions!).
+Rumour has it that if you make a wish while touching his head it will come true, provided you keep the wish a secret forever. Čumil is one of a variety of bronze monuments that were added in an attempt to inject some humour and life to the communist-era architecture; others include a photographer, Hans Christian Andersen and Napoleon!

 No. 22 Play chess in a thermal bath in Budapest (Budapest, Hungary)